alfredsgenkins/better-base-template/README.md

     - Generates text formatting: preset* *font-size, font-weight...*
     - Preset base element style - **COMING SOON**

-#### How mixin generation works?

-- Task `base-template` is responsible for that.

-1) Read SCSS config file (`_config.scss`) with `sass-extract`.
-2) Parses necessary variables, converts them into mixin's name, attributes, content.
-3) Passes parsed data into function, which returns mixin string.
-4) Writes string returned from function in to file using `fs` package.
-5) Adds generated files to filter (so that `gulp-scss-lint`) will not check them.

 ## Installing

 1) Install npm package.